Hundreds gather to farewell Tom Coombes after Mt Albert homicide

-A crowd of 700 gathered at Te Henga, Bethells Beach on the weekend to farewell Thomas Coombes who was allegedly murdered on May 24.
+A crowd of 700 gathered at Te Henga, Bethells Beach, last week to farewell Thomas Coombes who was allegedly murdered on May 24.

 Coombes had spent his younger years growing up in Te Henga on the west coast and had become an intrepid lover of the outdoors and was a biker, surfer and photographer.

-The 25-year-olds body was found in a walkway in Mt Albert and a 22-year-old has been arrested in relation.
+The 25-year-old was found fatally injured in a walkway in Mt Albert and a 22-year-old has been arrested in relation.

 In a statement provided by police, his family said people travelled from as far as Australia to attend the funeral last Tuesday.